-This is self-explanatory as without this, your prospective employer would have no means of reaching you for possible interviews or examinations.
+1. Personal Information.
+This is self-explanatory as, without this, your prospective employer would have no means of reaching you for possible interviews or examinations.
 Nowadays, it is also a must to include your mobile number and e-mail address if you have one or both.

 Objective: Research Assistant To seek an assistant position in the field of dental research, with emphasis on new and innovative concepts on dental engineering and materials and its application to clinical practice.

+4. Work experience.
 You can either use a chronological style where the list of experiences are sorted by date with the most recent being first, or you could use a functional style where the list is sorted with the most relevant being on top.
-These should include professional experiences which are only related to the position desired or which matches the job requirements set by the employer.
+These should include professional experiences that are only related to the position desired or which matches the job requirements set by the employer.
 Or you could use a combination of both styles.

 Some employers perform a thorough background check of their prospective employees.
 So unless it is being asked, you need not include a set of references on your resume.
 Although when it is required, advise your friends or colleagues that you will include them as your references and that someone from the company you are applying at might call and ask them about you.
 It is actually more preferable to include previous employers instead, except if the separation from your previous employer was not in good terms.